bookwyrm-social/bookwyrm/README.md

 GRANT ALL PRIVILEGES ON DATABASE fedireads TO fedireads;
 ```

-Initialize the database (this will also delete and re-create the migrations, which is not
+Initialize the database (or, more specifically, delete the existing database, run migrations, and start fresh):
-a good idea for the long term but it's what I'm doing right now).
 ``` bash
 ./rebuilddb.sh
 ```